2C-B: Side effects

 The adverse effects of 2C-B have been studied.
 They have been reported to include difficulty focusing gaze, trembling, sweating, nausea, abdominal pain, tachycardia, jaw clenching, difficulty breathing, coughing, diarrhea, dizziness, muscle or joint pain, tenseness, confusion, psychomotor slowing, and spatial memory impairment, among others.
+2C-B produces much lower rates of fear and anxiety than other serotonergic psychedelics like psilocybin and LSD.
 Autonomic or sympathomimetic side effects include slightly increased heart rate and blood pressure and are lower than the increases with amphetamines and MDMA but similar to those with psilocybin.
-It produces a slight increase in cortisol levels that is also much lower than the marked increases observed with other psychedelics and MDMA.
+The drug produces a slight increase in cortisol levels that is also much lower than the marked increases observed with other psychedelics and MDMA.
 Hyperthermia has been reported at high doses.
 Residual side effects of 2C-B have been reported to include insomnia, flashbacks, anxiety, coughing, difficulty concentrating, and depression or sadness, among others.

 Severe adverse reactions are rare, but use of 2C-B was linked to significant brain injury in one case report; the alleged "2C-B" was never actually discovered by testing so the only evidence suggesting 2C-B was the cause was the victim's own words, without taking into consideration that adulteration and impurities are very common in illicit drugs.
 In a later case report of unknown dose, 2C-B caused serotonin syndrome, seizures, severe brain edema, and severe and long-lasting neurological impairment.
 There is a case report of acquired synesthesia following a single very high dose of 2C-B. There is also a case report of persistent psychosis following a single dose of 2C-B.

+Tolerance

+Tolerance is said to build to the effects of 2C-B analogously to the case of other psychedelics.

+Long-term effects

 2C-B is a potent serotonin 5-HT_{2B} receptor agonist similarly to many other serotonergic psychedelics and hence may pose a risk of cardiac valvulopathy and other complications with frequent long-term use.

 Overdose

 At doses over 20 or 30 mg orally, frightening hallucinations, as well as tachycardia, hypertension, and hyperthermia, may occur.
-The lethal dose is unknown.
+The fatal dose of 2C-B in humans is unknown but its safety window is thought to be narrower than certain other psychedelics like LSD and psilocybin similarly to the case of mescaline.
 It was reported by Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) that a psychologist had accidentally taken a 100 mg dose orally without apparent harm.
 There are three case reports of 2C-B intoxication in the scientific literature as of 2015 and no deaths have been attributed to 2C-B alone as of 2018.

 Interactions

 2C-B is metabolized by the monoamine oxidase (MAO) enzymes MAO-A and MAO-B. Monoamine oxidase inhibitors (MAOIs) such as phenelzine, tranylcypromine, moclobemide, and selegiline may potentiate the effects of 2C-B. This may result in overdose and serious toxicity.
+There are anecdotal reports of strong potentiation of 2C-B by MAOIs.
 2C-B may also have interactions with other medications and drugs.